OpenDataDSL/documentation/docs/roadmap/composer.md

 - **Build derived analytics** — spreads, ratios, blended prices — without writing custom loaders
 - **Normalise data automatically** — bring together data in different currencies, units, or timezones and let the platform handle the conversion
 - **Centralise related data** into a single structure that is easy to share and consume across the web portal, Excel, and APIs
-- **Promote calculated outputs** to standalone platform objects that can participate in automations, reports, and downstream processes
+- **Promote calculated outputs** to standalone ComposedCurve objects that can participate in automations, reports, and downstream processes
+- **Feed BI platforms directly** — use Cloud Connect to expose compositions as Parquet files, making them immediately consumable by Databricks, Snowflake, and other analytics tools without any intermediate ETL

 :::tip
 Because a composition is built on the report infrastructure, it benefits from full automation and versioning out of the box.
 You can schedule a composition to regenerate whenever its underlying data updates, and retain a complete dated history of every snapshot.